JekaK/Redux-MVI-for-Android/README.md

 Note that you should replace `version` with the [latest release](https://github.com/JekaK/Redux-MVI-for-Android/releases) version available on JitPack.

 ## Example
 1. Start a Koin DI(it's powered by Koin, so you don't have a lot of choise what DI use). viewModelModule is module provided by sample.
 You will create it by yourself.
 Or not if you not using ViewModels at your project.
+Also setup a ViewState, because a default one is using `Any()` type.
 Other modules provided by library and SHOULD BE CONNECTED AS BELOW:

 ```kotlin
  class App : Application() {